Vogtlandkreis: People

 The first German cosmonaut, Sigmund Jähn was born in the Vogtland.
-His hometown, the small town of Morgenröthe-Rautenkranz, in the municipality Muldenhammer, houses a small Space Exploration exhibition.
+His hometown, the small town of Morgenröthe-Rautenkranz, in the municipality Muldenhammer, houses the German Space Travel Exhibition.

 Coat of arms

 The lion on the left side of the coat of arms is traditional symbol of the Vögte of Weida, Gera and Plauen, which was confirmed in 1294.
 The eagle on the right side stands for the Holy Roman Empire, as the Vogtland belonged to the Empire directly.